tuzig/www.terminal7.dev/content/posts/typescript_vite_n_vitest.md

 date: 2022-03-28T10:24:49-03:00
 ---

-# Replacing Webpack, Karma, Mocha and Chai with Vite and Vitest

 ### TL;DR: I've been taken for another round on the javascipt merry go around.

-###
+### &nbsp;

-Spring is here and its yack shaving season.
-It started a few weeks ago when the weather was still foul and I realized Terminal7 needs deep refactoring.
+Spring is here and with it the yack shaving season.
+It started a few weeks ago when the weather was still foul, I realized Terminal7 needs deep refactoring.
-It needs a new session  layer so it can support five communication paths:
+It needs to support plain SSH and a few other communication paths:

 - full ssh: all communication is over ssh
 - webexec over ssh: signaling is over ssh, all the rest over WebRTC (mosh's way)